Shripad Damodar Satwalekar: Social work

 As early as in 1884, he started an institute for Sanskrit enthusiasts, Samskruta Vyaakhyaana Mandala.
 He established the Vivekavardhini Vidyaalaya, a public lecture hall, a gymnasium for young people, and so forth.
 For years he was associated with the Arya Samaj and the Theosophical Society.
 At one point of time, he served as a teacher of Vedas and painting at Kangadi Gurukula in Haridwar.

 Promoter of yoga and ayurveda

 Satwalekar was associated with several social service and outreach activities.
 He was a proponent of yoga and advised Gandhi on the subject.
 During his stay in Aundh he worked with the Raja Bhawanrao to promote Surya Namaskar.

-Family

-Satwalekar's son, Madhav Satwalekar (1915 – 2006) was also a renowned painter and artist in his own right.

-Awards,honors and recognitions
+Awards, honors and recognitions

 Satwalekar was awarded the Padma Bhushan in 1968.
 He was conferred the Mayo Award twice, once for painting and once for sculpting.